Seyran Ateş

 Seyran Ateş (born 20 April 1963) is a German lawyer and a Muslim feminist.
 She founded the Ibn Ruschd-Goethe mosque in 2017, as Germany's first liberal place of worship for Muslims.
-Ateş is best known for challenging conventional ideas in Islamic teaching by opening a mosque in Berlin which breaks with traditionalist precepts of what being a Muslim means.
+Ateş claim to challenge conventional ideas in Islamic teaching by opening a mosque in Berlin and alleges to break with traditionalist precepts of what being a Muslim means.